Yusuf Raza Gilani

-Family and education
+Early life and education

 Syed Yousuf Raza Gillani was born on 9 June 1952, in Multan, Punjab, West-Pakistan.
 Gillani moved to Lahore, Punjab.

 Gillani attended Government College University and obtained his B.A. in journalism in 1970, and followed by an MA in Political journalism from the University of the Punjab in 1976.
 In an interview given to Vasatolah Khan of BBC Urdu, Gilani maintained that "if he had not pursue his career in the national politics, he would have been a civil engineer."